anthonylangsworth/EDMFAT/README.md

 # Installation and Upgrade

 Requirements:
-1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 5.0 (Odyssey release) or later.
+1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 6.0 or later.
+EDMFAT does not support older versions.

 To install or upgrade:
 1. If upgrading, `Copy` any activity you want to report, just in case.